NIP henselian valued fields: An NIP transfer principle for tame and some separably tame fields

 In order to prove (Im) for a suitable class of fields, we need another definition: \begin{Def} Let $(K,v)$ be a valued field of residue characteristic $p$.
 We say that $(K,v)$ is \emph{Kaplansky} if the value group $vK$ is $p$-divisible and the residue field $Kv$ admits no finite extensions of degree divisible by $p$. \end{Def} Note that if a valued field is algebraically maximal and Kaplansky, then it is in particular tame.
 The converse does not hold.

-Recall that for a field $K$ of characteristic $p>0$, we have that $K^p$ is a subfield of $K$ and hence $K$ is a vector space over $K^p$.
-The vector space dimension of $K$ over $K^p$ is always some power $p^e$ of $p$.
-The exponent $e$ is called the \emph{degree of imperfection} of $K$.
-A field is perfect if and only if its degree of imperfection is $0$.

-\begin{lemme} Any theory of separably algebraically maximal Kaplansky fields of fixed finite degree of imperfection satisfies (Im). \end{lemme} \begin{proof} It is enough to show that if $K(a)/K$ is immediate, then $\tp(a/K)$ is given by quantifier-free formulas.
-Quantifier-free formulas describe the isomorphism type of $K(a)$ and therefore also of $K(a)^h$.
-Since we are working with Kaplansky fields, the tame closure $\tilde K$ of $K(a)^h$ is unique up to isomorphism (\cite[Theorem 5.3]{KPR}).
-It is also an immediate extension of $K$.
+\begin{lemme} Any complete theory of separably algebraically maximal Kaplansky fields of finite degree of imperfection satisfies (Im). \end{lemme} \begin{proof} It is enough to show that if $K(a)/K$ is immediate, then $\tp(a/K)$ is given by quantifier-free formulas.
+Quantifier-free formulas describe the isomorphism type of $K(a)$.
+Let $K(\sqrt[p^\infty]{a})$ be the subfield of the perfect hull of $K(a)$ containing all $p$-power roots of $a$.
+Both $K(\sqrt[p^\infty]{a})$ and its henselization $K(\sqrt[p^\infty]{a})^h$ are unique up to isomorphism over $K(a)$ and are separable extensions of $K$.
+Since we are working with Kaplansky fields, the tame closure (i.e. the maximal separable algebraic immediate extension) $\tilde K$ of $K(\sqrt[p^\infty]{a})^h$ is unique up to isomorphism (\cite[Theorem 5.3]{KPR}).
+It is also a separable and immediate extension of $K$.
 By \cite[Theorem 6.2]{Kuh14}, the extension $K\prec \tilde K$ is elementary.
 Therefore the quantifier-free type of $a$ over $K$ entirely describes a model containing $a$ and hence implies the full type of $a$ over $K$. \end{proof}

-Combining Lemmas \ref{SE} and \ref{Im} with Theorem \ref{SEIm}, we obtain our first main result: \begin{Thm} Any theory of separably algebraically maximal Kaplansky fields of a fixed finite degree of imperfection is NIP if and only if the residue field and value group are. \end{Thm}
+Combining Lemmas \ref{SE} and \ref{Im} with Theorem \ref{SEIm}, we obtain our first main result: \begin{thm} A complete theory of separably algebraically maximal Kaplansky fields of finite degree of imperfection is NIP if the corresponding theories of residue fields and value groups are both NIP. \end{thm}

 \begin{Rem} Using Remark \ref{NTP}, Theorem \ref{amK} also holds when we replace NIP by NTP$_2$. \end{Rem}